East Broadway (Manhattan): Little Fuzhou

 A substantial number of Fuzhou immigrants have been displaced due to rising rents in the neighborhood.
 The 2010 U.S. census found that about 6,000 Chinese residents of Chinatown (about 17% of the neighborhood's Chinese residents) were displaced from the neighborhood in the preceding decade.
 In 2014, Sing Tao Daily reported that "the population of new immigrants, especially those from Fujian province, is much smaller compared to 10 years ago."
-Affordable-housing advocates view landlords "who deliberately make their own buildings unlivable, through vandalism, harassment, nuisance construction, legal intimidation, and outright threats, as a way to drive out rent-stabilized tenants and charge 'market rate' for their units" as a major problem in the neighborhood, with some landlords being investigated over such efforts.
-The local publication Downtown Express reported that "illegally subdivided, single-room occupancy units are common in Chinatown and other parts of the city where low-income tenants are willing to live in poor conditions in exchange for inexpensive rents."
+A July 2018 report noted that Fujianese-owned businesses have been declining on East Broadway due to high rents, leading to empty storefronts.
+In addition, Fujianese who used to commute to Manhattan instead began traveling to Flushing's Chinatown in Queens and Sunset Park's Chinatown in Brooklyn.